archanaramakrishnan/EECS731-Final-Project/README.md

 ├── data               <- Data raw, processed
 │
 ├── notebooks          <- Jupyter notebooks
 │
+├── reports            <- Reports like presentation and visualizations │
 └── documentation         <- Data dictionaries, manuals, and all other explanatory materials.
 ```